shaloo/docs.arcana/docs/why-arcana-auth.md

 Developers can easily plug in the popular Web2 sign-up/login mechanisms in the Web3 apps and lower the barrier to entry for Web3 users.

 To onboard users in a Web3 app, the {{config.extra.arcana.sdk_name}} allows developers to select and configure user authentication providers for the app.
 Developers can choose the default, built-in plug-and-play user authentication UI via `connect` function of the {{config.extra.arcana.sdk_name}}.
-Or, they can customize and build a custom user authentication UI, and simply add code to call `loginWithSocial` and `loginWithLink` functions to easily onboard users.
+Or, they can customize and build a custom user authentication UI, and simply add code to call `loginWithSocial`, `loginWithLink`(deprecated), `loginWithOTPStart` and `loginWithOTPComplete` functions to easily onboard users.

 Read more about the [[concept-plug-and-play-auth|plug-and-play feature]], and [[index-onboard-users|how to onboard users]] via the built-in, plug-and-play login UI or custom login UI.